dgistpl/dgistpl.github.io/index.md

 I am interested in designing domain-specific programming languages (DSLs) and developing program synthesis algorithms to address problems in various fiels.
 More specifically, my research aims to design domain-specific programming languages (DSLs) that can describe solutions to problems and develop program synthesis algorithms to automatically find these solutions in the DSLs.

-+ **Designing domain-specific languages (DSLs)** tailored to tackle challenges in programming languages and software engineering.
++ **Designing domain-specific languages (DSLs)** tailored to tackle challenges in programming languages, software engineering, and machine learning.
 + **Developing program synthesis algorithms** for automatically generating programs (solutions) in DSLs.